-So it is that on this most recent commute in and out of the city, I found myself looking out the window and wondering how many of Westchester and Fairfield County’s 1.9 million residents really know this place when we see most of it while in transit, when the necessities of our days orbit around Manhattan instead of the nearest springs and shellfish beds.
+So it is that on this most recent commute in and out of the city, I found myself looking out the window and wondering how many of Westchester and Fairfield County’s 1.9 million residents really know this place when we see most of it while in transit, when the necessities of our days orbit around Manhattan instead of the nearest springs and shellfish bed.
 Sure, I fancy myself a pedestrian naturalist, and I can point out the sugar maples and shagbark hickories leaning over the railroad tracks.
 But can I tell you off the top of my head how all of those trees are pollinated?
 Er, no. What about the sexual habits of the eels who used to surge up Connecticut’s tidal rivers every spring?
 Ditto.
 I don’t have much on my fellow commuters in terms of deep ecological knowledge.

 Readers of Thoreau, that Yankee contrarian who insisted that “the swiftest traveller is he that goes afoot,” and that “We do not ride on the railroad, it rides upon us,” will be more than familiar with my musings.
-Almost every American environmental thinker since the Transcendentalists has decried an estrangement from the landscape wrought by our fixation on profit in the industrial age.
+Almost every American environmental thinker since the Transcendentalists has decried an estrangement from the landscape wrought by our fixation on profit.
 But what of it?
 Should I refuse my Avastin treatments and instead wade through the salt marshes of Long Island Sound while schwann cells multiply unchecked throughout my body?
 Should my high school friends ditch their suits and take up ornithology?
 Or maybe we in the West should cut to the chase and flagellate ourselves for the original sin of the steam engine?
 Human life, like ecology, is complex, and the responsibilities that give shape to personal habits and decisions span our families, our communities, our culture, and even history itself.
 Such a web of connections cannot be dismantled in a day.